MukeshKumar7729/EmployeeJDBC/README.md

     <version>8.1.0</version>
 </dependency>

 Notes

 Use classic switch-case syntax if using Java < 14.

 Make sure MySQL server is running and the database Insys exists.

-This is a console application, not a GUI application.# EmployeeJDBC
+This is a console application, not a GUI application.